 We practically live in the mountains, they are nothing short of home to us.
-Our Trek Captain, Naveen Mallesh spends most of his time trekking in the mountains, from trails near Bangalore, Western Ghats in Karnataka to the Indian Himalayas and international treks.
-Through all of his treks and travels, here’s a little bit of what the mountains have taught him and why we think you should definitely choose the mountains in 2020!
+Our Trek Captain, Naveen Mallesh spends most of his time trekking in the mountains, from trails near Bangalore, the Western Ghats in Karnataka to the Indian Himalayas and international treks.
+Through all of his treks and travels, here’s a little bit of what the mountains have taught him and why we think you should definitely choose the mountains in 2021!

 Here are a few things that we have found how climbing mountains can help trekkers in a positive way.